NicollasVilela/GamePython/README.md

 3. Continue until either the hero or the enemy is defeated.
 4. Victory or defeat will be displayed at the end of the battle.

-### How to Run

-1. Clone this repository or download the script.
-2. Open a terminal/command prompt.
-3. Navigate to the directory containing the script.
-4. Run the command: `python game_script.py`

 ### Future Enhancements

 - Additional character classes